Hazleton Area School District

-The Hazleton Area School District is a large, rural public school district in Pennsylvania, stretching across portions of Luzerne, Schuylkill, and Carbon Counties.
+Hazleton Area School District is a large public school district in Pennsylvania, stretching across portions of Luzerne, Schuylkill, and Carbon Counties.
 Its headquarters are in Hazle Township.
 Students in grade nine through 12 attend Hazleton Area High School.

 The large district is centered on the city of Hazleton and serves the surrounding Luzerne County municipalities of Freeland, Jeddo, Foster Township, Butler Township, Conyngham, West Hazleton, Hazle Township, Drums, Sugarloaf Township, and Black Creek Township.
 In Schuylkill County, the district encompasses Kline Township, North Union Township, and East Union Township, plus the borough of McAdoo.
 Beaver Meadows and Banks Township in Carbon County are also within district boundaries.
 The Hazleton Area School District encompasses approximately 250 sqmi.
 According to 2000 federal census data, it served a resident population of 70,042.
 By 2010, the district's population increased to 72,862 people.
 The educational attainment levels for the Hazleton Area School District population (25 years old and over) were 83.8% high school graduates and 15.2% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.

 According to the Pennsylvania Budget and Policy Center, 66.1% of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2013 the Pennsylvania Department of Education, reported that 135 students in the Hazleton Area School District were homeless.

 In 2009, the Hazleton Area School District resident's per capita income was $18,055, while the median family income was $42,206.
 In Luzerne County, the median household income was $44,402.

 By 2013, the median household income in the United States rose to $52,100.
 In 2014, the median household income in the United States was $53,700.

 Hazleton Area School District operates ten schools: Arthur Street (K-2), Arthur Street Elementary School Annex (PreK-2), Maple Manor Elementary-Middle School (3-8), McAdoo-Kelayres Elementary School (K-8), Drums Elementary-Middle School (K-8), Freeland Elementary-Middle School (K-8), Heights Elementary-Middle School (K-8), Valley Elementary-Middle School (K-8), West Hazleton Elementary-Middle Schools (K-8); and Hazleton Elementary-Middle School (K-6).
 Students culminate their schooling with grades 9 through 12 at the Hazleton Area High School, or Academy of Science building.

+As of the 2023-24 school year, the Hazleton Area School District had 12,609 students and 751 faculty members for a student–teacher ratio of 16.79, according to National Center for Education Statistics data.